 Latest Morning Briefing Stories

-Media outlets report on news from Michigan, New Jersey, Tennessee, California, Minnesota, Florida, Georgia and Massachusetts.
+Media outlets report on news from Texas, Florida, Arizona, California, Massachusetts, Georgia and Michigan.

 The state continues to report record highs in the number of hospitalizations, leading some officials to predict health systems could max out within the next two weeks.
 News outlets also report that Houston emergency room patients who have symptoms of the novel coronavirus are often sent home without being tested.